Labourd: History

+In the Middle Ages, it formed part of the Duchy of Vasconia, which eventually came to be called Gascony.

-Up to this point the area of the river Adour was referred to as the County of Vasconia after the early 9th century.
+After the early 9th century, the area of the river Adour was referred to as the County of Vasconia.
 According to many authorities, Duke Sancho VI of Gascony ceded Labourd and its ports, Bayonne and Biarritz, to King Sancho III of Navarre around 1023, and Sancho in turn bestowed it on his majordomo, Lope Sánchez, as viscount.
 This Lope was supposedly the king's relative, being a nephew of King Ramiro Garcés of Viguera.
 This oft-repeated story has no basis in contemporary documents, and there is no evidence that Navarre extended its territory north of the Pyrenees prior to the late 12th century.

 Around 1125, Bayonne was chartered by Duke William IX of Aquitaine.
 In 1130–31, King Alfonso the Battler of Aragon and Navarre attacked Bayonne over a dispute on jurisdictions with the Duke of Aquitaine, William X the Saint.

 Labourd was ruled directly, between 1169 and 1199, by Richard Lionheart, who gave a second charter to Bayonne c.
 1174 and, c.
-1175, gave to the merchants of this city the return of the duties they paid in the tolls of Poitou, Aquitaine and Gascony.
-This caused an uprising of Gascons and Basques (including Labourdins from outside Bayonne) but Richard defeated all the cities that had revolted.
+1175, returning to the merchants of this city the duties they paid in the tolls of Poitou, Aquitaine and Gascony.
+This caused an uprising of Gascons and Basques (including Labourdins from outside Bayonne), but Richard defeated all the cities that had revolted.

-Richard married Navarrese princess Berengaria of Navarre in 1191, which favored the trade between Navarre and Bayonne (and England).
-This marriage also included a jurisdictional transaction that shaped the borders of the Northern Basque Country: Lower Navarre was definitively annexed to Navarre, while Labourd and Soule remained as parts of Angevine Aquitaine.
+Richard married the Navarrese princess Berengaria of Navarre in 1191, which favored the trade between Navarre and Bayonne (and England).
+This marriage also included a jurisdictional transaction that shaped the borders of the Northern Basque Country: Lower Navarre was definitively annexed to Navarre, while Labourd and Soule remained as parts of Angevin Aquitaine.
 This pact was materialized in 1193 in form of the sale of their rights by the legitimate viscounts of Labourd, who had established their seat in Ustaritz.
-Ustaritz was since then the capital of Labourd, instead of Bayonne, until the suppression of the province in 1790.
+From that point, Ustaritz was the capital of Labourd, instead of Bayonne, until the suppression of the province in 1790.